This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 …then place your waxed paper-covered board on top, and flip the cake upside down.

 The fondant will flop down onto the board.
-You can then use a knife to carefully trim around the cake.
+You can then use a knife to carefully trim around the cake and remove the excess fondant.

 Give the rest of your fondant another brief knead, then dust the bench with cornstarch, shape the fondant into a sausage and flatten it out onto the cornstarch (starting with a sausage shape makes it easier to roll the fondant out in a rectangular shape).